It is the trifecta of a perfect day.

 As with anything, planning is the key to a smooth day.

-Learning what to do when will keep you from doing it all in one day.
+Learning what to do when will keep you from having to do all the things in one long stress-filled day.
 Instead, I want you to spread things out into small steps so you are doing a little every day.

 Planning is so much easier if you have a visual and once you do, things are less likely to fall through the cracks.

-Make sure everyone is confirmed so you know what your headcount is.
+Make sure everyone is confirmed so you know exactly what your headcount is.

-If you are asking your guests to contribute to the dinner, now is the time to finalize and adjust your menu and shopping list.
+If you are asking your guests to contribute to the dinner, now is the time to finalize and adjust your menu and shopping list accordingly.

 Ninja tip: Are there things on the menu you hate to make?
-Enlist your family in friends to bring those dishes you am not too fond of.
+Enlist your family in friends to bring those dishes you aren’t too fond of.
 This will keep those dishes on the menu and also keep you from having to stress out over making them!

-Walking through things in your mind will help you to remember the little touches such as a candle for the bathroom or mints in the entryway.
+Visualize the day by walking through things in your mind from start to finish.
+This will help you to remember the little touches such as a candle for the bathroom or mints in the entryway.

 Remember you can always remove items later that your budget will not allow, but for now, the sky’s the limit!

-So easily things can get out of hand when hosting a dinner so for that reason you will want to set your budget early to help keep things in check.
+Things can quickly get out of hand when hosting a dinner of this size.
+For that reason, you will want to set your budget early to help keep things in check.

 If there are extras on the list that your budget just can’t handle, maybe it’s time to think outside of the box?
 Is there something you can cut out so you can make room for something else?